6.8.1 – Procedure – Naming Buildings, Sites, and Common Areas

-Subpart 4: When names other than those of individuals are used, in addition to Part 2, above, the recommendation shall conform to recognized standards of propriety.
+Subpart D: When names other than those of individuals are used, in addition to Subpart B, above, the recommendation shall conform to recognized standards of propriety.

-The committee shall consider all MnSCU system policy, procedure and other factors relevant to naming and make a recommendation to the president.
+The committee shall consider all Minnesota State Board policies, System procedures and other factors relevant to naming and make a recommendation to the College President.

 Part 4: Naming Criteria.
 Naming of a building, site, common area or study program is complex and requires diplomacy, sensitivity and significant judgment.
 The Naming Committee shall consider proposals with cautious perspective due to the need to not assign names indiscriminately and allow the positive impact to become trivialized.

 In establishing and approving gift amounts, the Naming Committee will try to maintain consistency in gift amounts required for naming while at the same time being aware that different constituencies have different giving capacities and that projects vary in regard to visibility and perceived prestige.